oracle/node-oracledb/doc/api.md

 The default value is 30.

-This parameter may be overridden for specific *Pool* or *Connection* objects.
+This property may be overridden for specific *Pool* or *Connection* objects.

 In general, set the statement cache to the size of the working set of